YingX97/cell_atlas_approximations_disease_API/docs/rest/index.rst

    - ``disease_keyword`` (str, optional): The keyword of the disease.
    - ``unique_ids`` (list of str, optional): A list of unique IDs.

   **Returns:**

-  **Returns:**

-   - **JSON Array**: Each element in the array represents the differential abundance of a cell type and contains the following fields:
+   An JSON Array: Each element in the array represents the differential abundance of a cell type and contains the following fields:
      - ``disease`` (str): The disease name.
      - ``dataset_title`` (str): Title of the dataset.
      - ``cell_type`` (str): The type of cell.